 Additionally, all authors put a special emphasis on the dangers of confusing ‘Work’ with ‘Life’.
 Your work is not your life.
 They are different things and you need to set different goals for them.

 PILLAR #2: PLANNING

 Once you have defined clear and concise goals, you need to establish a plan to achieve them.
-You should break down your goals into smaller steps and tasks.
+Break down your goals into smaller steps and tasks.
 The more detailed, the better.
-This allows to tackle one step at a time and prevents you from feeling overwhelmed.
+This allows you to take one step at a time and prevents you from feeling overwhelmed.

 In other words, planning is what transforms your goals into digestible tasks.
 A good plan will allow you to be efficient and make the best use of your time.